-- 1. Organise her/his class into ability and mixed ability groups, according to the task. - 2.
-Make explicit to the children the class rules and routines. - 3.
-Organise and prepare resources prior to the start of the lesson. - 4.
-Ensure that the learning intentions and success criteria for the lesson are made clear to the children. - 5.
-Ensure that English and Mathematics lessons follow the structure of the syllabuses prescribed by Heads of Departments and the ISEB syllabus; and that all other lessons follow the requirements of the ISEB syllabuses. - 6.
-Ensure that lessons include differentiation of support, and/or resources, and/or expected outcomes, according to differing levels of ability. - 7.
-Manage the classroom environment effectively, minimising undue noise and movement. - 8.
-Follow the school's Behaviour Policy, making judicious use of praise and sanctions, but emphasising the positive. - 9.
-Incorporate enthusiasm and liveliness in her/his lessons in order to motivate, stimulate and enthuse the children. - 10.
-Instruct, explain, question and support learners as necessary. - 11.
-Have high expectations of all children. - 12.
-Ensure that her/his classroom environment is safe, stimulating, attractive, informative, well-resourced and organised to facilitate independent learning. - 13.
+1. Organise her/his class into ability and mixed ability groups, according to the task.

+2. Make explicit to the children the class rules and routines.

+3. Organise and prepare resources prior to the start of the lesson.

+4. Ensure that the learning intentions and success criteria for the lesson are made clear to the children.

+5. Ensure that lessons follow the structure of the syllabuses prescribed by Heads of Departments.

+6. Ensure that lessons include differentiation of support, and/or resources, and/or expected outcomes, according to differing levels of ability.

+7. Manage the classroom environment effectively, minimising undue noise and movement.

+8. Follow the school's Behaviour & Exclusion Policy, making judicious use of praise and sanctions, but emphasising the positive.

+9. Incorporate enthusiasm and liveliness in her/his lessons in order to motivate, stimulate and enthuse the children.

+10. Instruct, explain, question and support learners as necessary.

+11. Have high expectations of all children.

+12. Ensure that her/his classroom environment is safe, stimulating, attractive, informative, well-resourced and organised to facilitate independent learning.13.
 Incorporate independent and collaborative work and first hand experiences in their planning.